modernistik/parse-stack/README.md

     artist.location ||= Parse::GeoPoint.new(32.82, -117.23)

     # raise to fail the save
-    raise "Name cannot be empty" if artist.name.blank?
+    error!("Name cannot be empty") if artist.name.blank?

     if artist.name_changed?
       # .. do something if `name` has changed
     end

-    # return a special hash of changed values
+    # *important* returns a special hash of changed values
     artist.payload_update
   end

-  webhook :before_delete do |payload|
+  webhook :before_delete do
     # prevent deleting Artist records
-    raise "You can't delete an Artist" end
+    error!("You can't delete an Artist") end

 end